Fun with recursion

 the size of memory needs addresses beyond 32 bits long.
 This circuit cannot be run on WebAssembly

 One way to do it is through recursive SNARK[1].
-The input to a proof can be limited to one customer share at a time and we add each share to the previous one recursively.
-Through enough recursive steps to go through the whole customer base, the final proof's output should be 100!
+The input to each proof can be limited to one customer share at a time, and we add the share to the previous customer’s share recursively.
+Through enough recursive steps to go through the whole customer base, the final proof output should be 100!

-Circom does not support recursion, so I have been experimenting two other approaches: one is to use a framework called o1js, a TypeScript library provided as part of the Mina blockchain protocol, created and maintained by O(1)Labs and Mina Foundation; another one is to use a zkVM, e.g. RiscZero, SP1 and Jolt[2]. zkVM provides a virtual environment that generates zk-proofs, abstracted away the complexity of writing circuits and provides a more developer-friendly language (e.g. Rust) for writing circuits.
-There has been a lot of effort to improve the performance of zkVM, especially within the last five or six years.
+Circom does not support recursion, so for the past couple of weeks I have been experimenting two different methods: one is to use a framework called o1js, a TypeScript library provided as part of the Mina blockchain protocol, created and maintained by O(1)Labs and Mina Foundation; another one is to use a zkVM, e.g. RiscZero, SP1 and Jolt. zkVM provides a virtual environment that generates zk-proofs, abstracted away the complexity of circuit logic and provides a more developer-friendly language (e.g. Rust) to write circuits.
+Within the last five or six years there has been lots of effort to improve the performance of zkVM.

 I tried the o1js framework first.
-First impression was already a win comparing with my Circom experiment.
-I was able to express my circuit within a few lines of code, and the readily available modules are sufficient for me to write the same emissions proof.
-With the support of recursion, I was also able to add customer shares one after another in each proof.
-The final output from the recusive proof can be verified by comparing it with a known value - 100.
+First impression was already a win from my experiment with Circom.
+I am able to express my circuits within a few lines, and the readily available modules are sufficient for me to write the same emissions proof prototype.
+With the support of recursion, I am now able to do the customer share additions one by one in each proof, and then verify the final output from the recusive proof is indeed a 100.

-I am still trying to learn RiscZero and SP1.
-So far RiscZero’s protocol and framwork makes more sense to me.
-SP1 seems to have abstracted the zero-knowledge part so much that it is quite difficult to express my circuit.
-It is designed for verifiable proofs deployed on blockchains and smart contracts.
+Right now I am trying to learn about RiscZero and SP1.
+So far RiscZero’s protocol and framwork makes more sense to me, with SP1 it has abstracted the zero-knowledge proving part so much that it is quite difficult to express my intention using their framework.
+It is very much designed for writing proofs that can be deployed to smart contracts.

-In terms of performace, initial observation (without measurements yet) is that the zkVMs take substantially more compute power and time to generate a proof comparing with o1js.
-Verification is still very fast and small though.
+In terms of performace, initial observation (without measurements) is that they take substantially more compute power and time to generate a proof.
+Verification is still very fast and small.

-I will write more about these experiments and results in future blogs.
-For the next blog though, I think I will go back to why I am trying to use zkp and explore the use cases more.
+I will write in more details about these experiments and results in future blogs.
+For the next blog though, I think I will go back to the problems I am trying to solve and explore more on the use cases!

 [1] Bitansky, N., Canetti, R., Chiesa, A. and Tromer, E., 2013, June.
 Recursive composition and bootstrapping for SNARKS and proof-carrying data.
 In Proceedings of the forty-fifth annual ACM symposium on Theory of computing (pp. 111-120)